 Any person is going to compare it to the Concept2 PM5 because they want to compare their workout times to people around the world.

-Th Concept2 is the only rowing machine that is used for setting World Records and used in indoor rowing competitions.
-This is due to the highly accurate data recording it is capable of performing.
+Due to its highly accurate data recording, the Concept2 is the only rowing machine that is used for setting World Records and the one used in indoor rowing competitions.

 Each Concept2 Rower calibrates the deceleration speed of the flywheel and calculates a drag factor.
 This means if you set the drag factor to the same number on 10 different machines, they should feel exactly the same!